LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

       var(nameCall() = expression)

 A var can be accessed using two methods, similar to that of local variables.
-First, the var may simply be referenced using the ``var`` construct along with the var's name.
+First, the var may simply be referenced using the ``var`` syntax along with the var's name.
 The var may or may not have previously been defined.
 If the var has not been defined, then it is defined and assigned a value of "null".
 The value of the variable is produced as the result.
 This is only the case when one variable name is used and when it is not accompanied by an initial value. ::

    var(name)